nanocurrency/nano-docs/docs/glossary.md

 A 256-bit random value usually represented to the user as a 64 character hexidecimal (0-9 and A-F) value.
 Private keys are derived from a seed.

 #### Transactions Per Second (TPS)
-Often used to refer to the rate of complete transactions between two parties (i.e. a send with a corresponding receive).
-In the past, TPS was a per-node measurement that represented the perceived network-level transmission rate ([BPS](#blocks-per-second-bps)), but this measurement was found to be somewhat inaccurate due to peering and propagation differences between nodes.
-TPS is now used to refer to ([Confirmations Per Second](#confirmations-per-second-cps)/2) which is more similar to the TPS metric used by other cryptocurrencies (e.g. Bitcoin).
-Nano sends do not require a corresponding receive to be [confirmed](#confirmation), but receive blocks do need to be confirmed before received funds can be sent again (see [pending](#pending)).
+Historically, TPS was a per-node measurement that represented a node's perception of the rate of transactions on the network ([BPS](#blocks-per-second-bps)).
+This measurement was found to be inaccurate due to peering and propagation differences between nodes, so [CPS](#confirmations-per-second-cps) is now the preferred term for describing overall Nano network scalability.
+It's also important to note that while Nano sends do not require a corresponding receive to be [confirmed](#confirmation), a receive block must be confirmed before received funds can be sent again (see [pending](#pending)).

 #### unchecked (blocks)
+Blocks (transactions) that have been downloaded but not yet processed by the Nano node.
+The node software downloads all bocks from other nodes as unchecked, processes them and adds to block count, confirms the [frontier](#frontier) blocks for each account, and then marks them as [cemented](#cementing).

 #### unopened account
 An account address that does not have a first block on it (which must be a block to receive Nano sent from another account, cannot be a block only changing the Representative).